ahezekiah/otaku-shelf/README.md

 ## Summary

-OtakuShelf is a Flutter-based manga and anime discovery application that combines Open Library search, Jikan anime data, Riverpod state management, GoRouter navigation, SharedPreferences persistence, and Material 3 styling.
+OtakuShelf is a Flutter-based manga discovery application that combines Open Library search, Riverpod state management, GoRouter navigation, SharedPreferences persistence, and Material 3 styling.

-Users can search for titles, browse anime, open detail pages, save favorites, write personal reviews, and switch between light and dark themes.
+Users can search for manga, open detail pages, save favorites, write personal reviews, and switch between light and dark themes.

+The project can be run locally with Flutter on Android, web, Windows, macOS, Linux, or iOS depending on the development environment.

 The project can be run locally with Flutter on Android, web, Windows, macOS, Linux, or iOS depending on the development environment.